emboldagency/embold-sage10-tweaks/README.md

-# Tweaks and Changes to Sage 10
+# Tweaks and Changes to Sage 10 and Sage 11

-There are common things we'll need to change in every Sage 10 theme, this plugin simplifies making all these changes with a drag and drop plugin.
+There are common things we'll need to change in every Sage 10 and Sage 11 theme, this plugin simplifies making all these changes with a drag and drop plugin.

 1. Enqueues app.css styles in only the Gutenberg editor, not the entire admin panel.